Evaluating Your Shot Selection

 - Make sure of your foreground.
 Do not shoot through obstacles such as thick vegetation.
 Remember your shot trajectory and know what may be in your way.
 Also, make sure no one is between you and your intended target.
 Even if a person is not in the direct shot path, you should not fire.

 - Be sure that it is an ethical shot.
-For more on ethical and unethical shot selection, see Chapter Two.
+Never shoot into a flock.

 - Take into consideration the angle of your shot—quartering, downward, broadside, head-on, rear-end, etc.—and ensure that you can make a safe, ethical, and clean kill.